 Young stock often go down hill fast in autumn where they scour badly, their faeces are often light green and they go to skin and bone.
 It goes under the general name of ‘Autumn Ill Thrift’, which most folk assume is worms, which they treat by pourons at 3-weekly intervals.
 This may dry up the scour for a few days before it starts again.

-If cows got skinny in the dry summer, they will need a lot of supplementary feed from now on.
-So putting condition back on thin cows before calving is a priority, but it can take a couple of months even with top quality feed.
+If cows got skinny in the dry summer, they will need plenty supplementary feed from now on.
+So putting condition back on thin cows before calving is a priority, but it can take a couple of months to do so, even with top quality feed.

 It takes 180kg of Dry Matter to replace one condition score over and above what a cow needs for maintenance.
 All this can add up to a lot of feed each day, and will need a few weeks.
 So if your cows are at CS 3 with shoulders looking like a mountain ridge, they need to be at CS5 for calving in August, the arithmetic will tell you what’s needed in feed demand.
 It there is no real flush of pasture before calving, cash will be needed to invest in plenty of supplementary feed.

-Talk to your veterinarian about feeding high-energy products like molasses to any cattle that need a nutritional boost during winter and early spring.
+Talk to your veterinarian about feeding high-energy products like molasses or mineral licks to any cattle that need a nutritional boost during winter and early spring.
 But remember this will have to be paid for.

-If your farm has resident cattle ticks, and young stock and even mature cows are going down with anaemia, consult your vet promptly to see if it’s the newly arrived Theileria protozoan parasite which the ticks are spreading.
+If your farm has resident cattle ticks, and young stock and even mature cows are not thriving and going down with anaemia, consult your vet promptly to see if it’s the newly arrived Theileria protozoan parasite which the ticks are spreading.

 Facial eczema risks should be over but watch for stock not thriving over winter, as it could be liver damage from FE earlier in the season.
 Talk to your vet about treatment, and especially about copper supplementation after long periods of zinc treatment, which strips copper from the liver.

-- Check the financial budget for expenses appearing out of the blue, especially for supplementary feed.
+- Check the financial budget for expenses appearing out of the blue, especially for supplementary feed and vet visits.

 - Check the water supply and reticulation before winter.